 Tour of the Historic Pitchfork Ranch, 10 am

 This tour will be led by Lenox Baker, Pitchfork Ranch owner, and Greg Luce, who restored the historic Otto Franc property.
 The event includes a tour of some of the ranch’s historic structures.
 Dr. Baker will discuss the ranch’s history and the restoration efforts that are currently underway.
 Visits to the Pitchfork Cemetery and the endangered black-footed ferret re-introduction area are also included.
-NEW!
 The group might also visit the Timber Creek Dude Ranch restoration site this year.
 The tour leaves from the museum at 9:30 am.
 Free admission.

 Annual Ghost Town of Kirwin Tour, 10:30 am

 Join the Meeteetse Museums and Shoshone National Forest for a tour of the historic town of Kirwin.
 The tour offers an up-close and personal look at the abandoned mining town located in the high Absaroka Mountains.
 Tour participants will explore the storage/shop facilities, cabins, sheds, mining offices, various collapsed structures, assay office, and machinery remaining at the location.
 High clearance vehicles are required.
 Limited car-pooling is available, but NOT guaranteed.
 The tour leaves the museum at 8:30 a.m. and begins on site at 10:30 a.m.
 Admission is free.

 August 30 - September 2

 Labor Day Events at the Meeteetse Museums